Note* Nothing But Chips is NOT in the logging business, we do not sell or buy timber. The information below is knowledge we’ve learned over the years.

 - How much timber is available to be harvested — the larger the area, the more the potential buyer may be willing to pay per unit

 When you do finally decide to sell your timber, it’s a good practice to get several quotes from different vendors to ensure that you’re getting the best return.
 The Southern Research Station of the United States Department of Agriculture also highly recommends that your selected vendor be bonded and fully understands the area and specific trees you wish to have harvested.
 You should also have a written sale contract before any work begins.
+Nothing But Chips can recommend loggers, but we do NOT sell or buy timber.

 The other thing to keep in mind is how you want to sell your timber.
 If you’re going to have the timber cut in advance, thereby selling it as a cut product, the IRS rules regarding the income you receive from the sale differ from if the tree was harvested by the seller.
 The University of Missouri Extension explains it this way: “Once a tree is no longer on the stump, you are dealing with a cut product and thus must claim the proceeds as ordinary income.
 The option of claiming capital gain is no longer possible.
 In addition, you will have to pay a self-employment tax.”